lambdamikel/LambdaSpeak/README.md

 ### Features

-LambdaSpeak offers the following:

-* A high-quality speech synthesizer, based on the Epson S1V30120 speech chip.
+LambdaSpeak is a high-quality speech synthesizer for the Amstrad / Schneider CPC, based on the Epson S1V30120 speech chip.
 LambdaSpeak uses the [39$ "TextToSpeech click" board from MikroElektronika](https://www.mikroe.com/text-to-speech-click) as a daugher board.
 This board basically consists of the Epson IC, an op-amp, and an audio jack.

+LambdaSpeak also implements the **Amdrum module**, a PCM sample-based drum computer for the CPC.

+Optionally, LambdaSpeak can be equipped with a second speech chip, the **SPO256-AL2** from General Instruments ano 1981.

-The following modes of operation are implemented by the **LambdaSpeak firmware** (not to be confused with the Epson firmware):
+The following modes of operation are implemented by the **LambdaSpeak firmware** that runs on the ATmega 644:

   1. **Native Epson Mode:** Native because the TTS is directly performed by the Epson IC / firmware.
 In this mode, a stream of ASCII characters can be sent to CPC IO port &FBEE, terminated by CR (13), and the assembled ASCII string will be spoken by LambdaSpeak.
 Voice, volume, and speed of the speech can be changed as well.